rktayal/multiclass_training_cnn/README.md

 Cat image 3:     [1, 0, 0]            [1, 0, 0]
 ```

-In image 1, model predicted cat with probability 0.6
+In image 1, model predicted cat with probability 0.6 <br />
 In image 2, model predicted cat with probability 0.2

 #### Our Requirement